KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 with _n_ the number of bi-articular hamstrings, $ma_{\text{hip}, i}$ and $ma_{\text{knee}, i}$ the moment arm of muscle _i_ around knee and hip when in the position of the bilateral popliteal angle.
 The contracture of the contralateral iliopsoas is determined by solving for the scaling factor that led to passive torque when the contralateral hip is extended beyond $\Delta \theta_{\text{hip}}$.

-Open [main_scale_lMo_illiopsoas](Code/main_scale_lMo_iliiopsoas.m) and calculate scaling factors for the illiopsoas that have a clinical indication for a contraction in the Clinical exam.
-Again, the code guides you through the estimation process and you only have to edit the lines of code that are inbetween
+Open [main_scale_lMo_iliopsoas](Code/main_scale_lMo_iliopsoas.m) and calculate scaling factors for the iliopsoas.
+Again, the code guides you through the estimation process and you only have to edit the lines of code that are inbetween:
 % ------ start edit -----
             and
 % ----- end edit -----